overloop-crm/overloop-api-doc/source/includes_main/_pipelines.md

 }
 ```

-Returns a pipeline of pipelines.
+Returns a list of pipelines.

 This pipeline is [paginated](#pagination) by 100 records and can also be [sorted](#sorting) or [filtered](#filtering).